Biosecurity

 Introduction

 We work to enhance global preparedness against extreme biological risks.
-By engaging policymakers, we advise on strategies to bolster pandemic prevention, strengthen biosecurity measures, and promote the responsible development of biotechnologies.
+By engaging government, policymakers, academics and industry, we advise on strategies to bolster pandemic prevention, strengthen biosecurity measures, and promote the responsible development of biotechnologies.

 Our current focus